 Sociology is a discipline that deals with all the spheres created by people and in which people take part.
-Therefore, when choosing a topic for a research proposal you should consider such aspects as culture, traditions, family life, communities, social groups, various activities, customs etc. Here are some tips for selecting the research proposal topics:
+Therefore, when choosing a topic for a research proposal you should consider such aspects as culture, traditions, family life, communities, social groups, various activities, customs etc. Here are some tips for selecting the research proposal topics in dissertation writing:

 - Remember that your topic should be disputable: you need not just to describe some issue but to find possible ways for its solution.

 - In order to get your reader interested in your research proposal you should feel excited about it as well, which is why we recommend you to select the topic which you are passionate about.

 - The third requirement to the proposal topic is your ability to present in-depth knowledge about the chosen research subject.
 Thus, you should select a topic which is familiar for you and into which you can do research.
 Before you start writing, check if you can get access to the sources about your particular subject of research.